The Climate Crisis

 MONITORING AND EVALUATION

-Monitoring and evaluation (M&E) has also been BTI’s strength as evidenced by its various work with development institutions such as in the Review and Inventory of Existing Community-Based M&E Systems in CPC 6 Focus Areas (UNICEF); Typhoon Yolanda Humanitarian Assistance and Reconstruction Monitoring and the Independent Evaluation of Canada’s International Assistance Programming in the Philippines (both of Global Assistance Canada); and the design of M&E systems for all the plans BTI helped formulate.
+BTI demonstrates strength in monitoring and evaluation (M&E), evident in collaborations with development institutions; including projects like the Review and Inventory of Existing Community-Based M&E Systems in CPC 6 Focus Areas (UNICEF), Typhoon Yolanda Humanitarian Assistance and Reconstruction Monitoring, and the Independent Evaluation of Canada’s International Assistance Programming in the Philippines (Global Assistance Canada).
+Moreover, BTI consistently incorporates the design of M&E systems for the plans it formulates.